intel/xpumanager/xpumd/receiver/intelxpu/semantics.md

 Instead of it adding relevant information, e.g. to which component fan, memory, network, temperature, voltage metrics belong to (CPU, GPU...).

+All OTel HW metrics are supposed to carry all HW attributes.
+With the amount of attributes GPUs have / need, this means large amounts of both generated and manually maintained (basically duplicated) extra code.

+Majority of shared attributes (ones not relevant for differentiating metrics from each other) could instead be properties of a separate "HW exists" info metric.

 _Use inconsistent metric names_